 This clinical trial compared two doses of Rebif or placebo in 533 people with relapsing remitting MS. Compared with placebo, both doses reduced the relapse rate, by 27% for the lower dose and by 33% for the higher dose over the two year study.
 Both doses also reduced the severity of any relapses that did occur.
 Rebif also delayed the progression of disability, and a larger proportion of people were relapse-free with treatment compared to placebo.
 A separate report on MRI results found that Rebif reduced the number of brain lesions compared to placebo.

-- NICE technology appraisal guidance TA32.
-Full guideline Beta interferon and glatiramer acetate for the treatment of multiple sclerosis
+- NICE technology appraisal guidance TA527 Full guideline Beta interferons and glatiramer acetate for treating multiple sclerosis.

 - Randomised double-blind placebo-controlled study of interferon beta-1a in relapsing/remitting multiple sclerosis.
 PRISMS (Prevention of Relapses and Disability by Interferon beta-1a Subcutaneously in Multiple Sclerosis) Study Group.
 Lancet 1998;352(9139):1498-504.
 Summary

 - Annals of Neurology 1999;46(2):197-206.
 Summary Magnetic resonance imaging results of the PRISMS trial: a randomized, double-blind, placebo-controlled study of interferon-beta1a in relapsing-remitting multiple sclerosis.

 - J Neurol Neurosurg Psychiatry.
 2019 Mar;90(3):251-260.
 Full article Assessing the long-term effectiveness of interferon-beta and glatiramer acetate in multiple sclerosis: final 10-year results from the UK multiple sclerosis risk-sharing scheme.